English

 19. Learn What Gives You Energy and What Drains It

-Where an extroverted person recharges from social gatherings, an introvert's battery might drain from them.
-There are many more things that can give you energy, which might drain someone else.
-Take the time to identify what your energy givers and takers are and ensure a good balance.
-This way, your battery stays charged, and you can enjoy all moments – yes, even those that drain energy – to the fullest.
-Tip: you can do this by, for example, keeping track of everything you do for a week and noting whether it cost or gave you energy.
-This will naturally give you a list to plan your days with a good balance between things that cost and give energy.
+While an extroverted person recharges from social events, an introvert's battery may be drained by them.
+There are many more things that can give you energy, which may drain someone else.
+Take the time to identify what energises you and what drains you, and ensure there's a good balance.
+This way, your battery stays charged, and you can make the most of all moments – yes, even those that drain energy.
+Tip: you can do this by, for example, keeping track of everything you do for a week and noting whether it drained or gave you energy.
+This will naturally create a list to balance your days with things that drain and give energy.

 20. Go on a Solo Date

-We often tend to do activities outside the house together.
-But take yourself on a solo date once in a while!
-You can decide exactly what you want to do or how long you want to stay somewhere and learn that doing something alone occasionally is not so bad.
+We often tend to do activities outside with others.
+But take yourself on a solo date sometimes!
+You can decide exactly what you want to do or how long you want to stay somewhere, and you'll learn that doing something alone occasionally isn't so bad.
 Tip: if you find it awkward or daunting to do this for the first time, make a plan.
-Buy your cinema ticket in advance, take a book to your favourite coffee shop, or plan a walk.
+Buy your cinema ticket in advance, take a book to your favourite coffee shop, or map out a walk.

 21. Stop Comparing